 Weak lenders are easy to spot.
 They attract an inordinate amount of fraud and as a result, have very high rates of fraud compared to others.

 A normal auto lender for example may have 10 basis points of fraud loss, but an auto lender that has more relaxed fraud controls can have fraud rates 10 times higher (or close to 100 basis points)

-When fraud rates rise to high levels for an lender one of two things happen; 1) They go out of business, or 2) They invest in new tools, people or processes to fix the situation.
+When fraud rates rise to high levels for a lender one of two things happen; 1) They go out of business, or 2) They invest in new tools, people, or processes to fix the situation.

 In each of these cases, this will cause the fraudsters to move on to their next target.

 Fraud Magnets can also be spotted by the following characteristics

 - Small or No Fraud Teams – They don’t employ fraud specialist or a fraud leader that can help them stop fraud.
 If they do have a fraud team it is woefully understaffed.

 - Few or No Fraud Tools – They don’t typically invest in fraud tools, and if they do, they are often not used often in the operations.

 - Toxic Sales Culture – They often have a toxic sales culture where the whole focus is on booking loans without any regard for proper risk or fraud controls.